Pathway: Health Sciences & Wellness

 Echocardiography Program

 Echocardiography uses high-frequency sound waves to create detailed images of the adult heart.
-Students gain in-depth knowledge of physics, disease processes, human anatomy, and how to operate and create an ultrasound image.
+Students gain in-depth knowledge of physics, disease processes, human anatomy, and how to safely operate equipment and create an ultrasound image.

 Echocardiographers typically work in hospitals, medical clinics and private medical offices.